 One of the joys of travel is mixing with the locals.
 On your vacation to Australia, dive in and talk like an Aussie!
 You may get some good-natured ribbing, but you’re welcome to join conversations in one of the friendliest countries in the world.

 Australia’s form of English was created by diverse cultures, history, and heritage.
-When the British arrived, there were about 800,000 First Nations people, also known as Indigenous Australians.
-Exposed to European disease, their population decreased, but their take and shape on the English language was dramatic.
+When the British arrived, there were about 800,000 First Nations people.
+Their take and shape on the English language was dramatic.
 There are 80 Aboriginal languages in Australia, and Aussies regularly use more than 400 of their words in everyday life.
 That mix makes English roll.

 More than 300,000 Irish settlers had immigrated to Australia by 1900, and Irish slang also became part of the Aussie way of speaking.
 People who have traveled to Ireland, particularly to the countryside, will recognize many of the terms.

 Australian film stars give us the three distinct classes of Australian speech.
 Steve Irwin, nicknamed “The Crocodile Hunter,” was a wildlife expert, zookeeper, television personality, and conservationist.
 He had a working class accent.
 Quite broad, the word ‘kite’ becomes ‘koite’ and ‘nice’ sounds like ‘noice.’
-A general accent is spoken by most Australians—listen to Hugh Jackman and you’ve got it.
-Cate Blanchett has what is known as the cultivated accent; it sounds quite British.
+A “general accent” is spoken by most Australians—listen to Hugh Jackman and you’ve got it.
+Cate Blanchett has a cultivated accent; it sounds British.
 A favorite is the mixture of the rolling Aboriginal language with the cultivated English that we hear in the popular Bush Mechanics series.

 Here are some favorite words and phrases to use when you talk like an Australian: